Join the cast of the 2020 Bristol Renaissance Faire

 Pub Crawl ~ HAAAAIL PUB CRAWL!
 Bristol’s only mobile, R-rated show is looking for performers with musical talent, great comedic timing and improv skills, who can play well with others and embrace adult humor!
 Pub Crawl is seeking for both female and male performers to join the McGuinness/Belle clan and help lead the boisterous and bawdy Crawls from pub to pub, while singing tavern songs and cracking jokes.
 Pub Crawl contains R-rated material – Pub Crawl cast members must be 18 years of age or older.
 Bartending experience is a plus, and must be comfortable with a more mature content of performance.
 Be prepared to pull out a bawdy joke during your audition if requested!
 Sláinte!

-RenQuest™ ~ Performers willing to create a deep NPC and connect with our players on the streets will, with their storytelling, role playing, and gaming experience, portray a member of The Band of the Twisted Claw or the Draco Disciples as they struggle against each other for power and favor in the city of Bristol.
+RenQuest™ ~ Performers willing to create a deep NPC and connect with our players on the streets will, with their storytelling, role playing, and gaming experience, portray characters that build our audience into the fantasy heroes of their dreams.
 The roles include mostly volunteer opportunities.
 Those auditioning for RenQuest should be prepared the do character and improvisation exercises.

 Variety Artists ~ Jugglers, magicians, sword-swallowers, etc., to play the streets and/or the stages of the Faire.
 This area includes both volunteer and paid performance opportunities.
 Variety Artists should prepare a demonstration of their skills, preferably with patter, up to two minutes in length.
 In addition, variety performers may be asked to participate in group improvisation exercises.
-Troupes or performers with an established act may also audition via DVD.
+Troupes or performers with an established act may also audition via video.
 Please forward promotional materials to the Faire – email@example.com.
 Deadline to apply is March 1, 2020.
 All variey acts must carry liability insurance.